 Corliss Ave N (Map #5)

 This residential street should become a Greenway, connecting easily to both the 130th and 148th St Stations.
-Most intersections already have traffic calming circles or stop signs at cross streets.
+All but one intersection already have traffic calming circles or stop signs at cross streets.

-A signalized crossing at N 145th St would allow pedestrians and cyclists safe access to the north side of N 145th St and would separate them from the traffic on Meridian.
+A signalized crossing at N 145th St would allow pedestrians and cyclists safe access to the north side of N 145th St and would separate them from the traffic on 1st Ave NE.
 Shoreline has shown plans for a wide shareway on the north side of N 145th St to the station.
-This shareway will prove a safer way for pedestrians, scooters, and bikes of the future roundabout at N 145th St & I-5 by crossing one lane of traffic one time.
+This shareway will prove a safer way for pedestrians, scooters, and bikes to reach the future roundabout at N 145th St & I-5 by crossing one lane of traffic one time.
 The roundabout crossing on the south side of 145th will require multiple crossings across the southbound freeway entrance ramp and then across 5th Ave NE and 145th to reach the station.